Owner: Bacci Wines, a wine group.

 Organic certification: 2017 Full organic status was due for the 2017 vintage.

 Winery, winemaking: The modern winemaking cellar in Montalcino, covering some 1,000 square metres, is built almost entirely underground.
-The harvested grapes [100% hand picked I was told at Benvenuto Brunello 2015] are conveyed by gravity via the roof, inside the cellar and into new stainless steel tanks for the initial fermentation at 29º-31ºC.
+100% hand picked (Anteprima 2015).
+Grapes are conveyed by gravity via the roof, inside the cellar and into new stainless steel tanks for the initial fermentation at 29º-31ºC.
 A controlled temperature is absolutely essential for the protection of the yeasts present on the grape skins at the time of harvest.
 The tanks are equipped with automatic pumpover systems that can be programmed in cycles that will ensure maximum extraction of compounds from the skins.
 Macerations at Renieri average 3 to 4 weeks.
 All wines undergo malolactic fermentation in oak barrels, where the still-dirty wine drops its sediment and begins the long maturation process.

 IGT Toscana Rosso, Invetro: 2009 50% Sangiovese, 25% Merlot, 25% Cabernet Sauvignon.
 3 months in barrique.